-As an NEA member, you can get a discount on cruises through NEA Travel.
+As an NEA member, you can get a teacher discount on cruises of all types through NEA Travel.
 Cruises reach destinations all over the world, from Alaska to New Zealand.

 - Budget-friendly tip: Consider off-peak excursions.
-If your schedule’s a bit flexible, cruising during so-called shoulder seasons can reward you with lower fares and smaller crowds.
-For example, peak season for the Caribbean and the Bahamas is from late March through July, but the shoulder season runs from December to early April (which may allow you to snag a deal during winter holidays or spring break).
+If your schedule’s a bit flexible, cruising during so-called “shoulder seasons” can reward you with lower fares and smaller crowds.
+For example, peak season for the Caribbean and the Bahamas is from December through April, while the shoulder season runs from July to November.

 - Budget-friendly tip: Check the enrichment program roster of cruises you’re considering.
 While some seminars, classes or workshops may charge small fees for materials, many demonstrations, lectures and presentations will be free.
 Rule of thumb: Luxury lines may offer more free options than mainstream or premium cruise lines.